rucio/documentation/docs/cli-admin-examples.md

 ---
 id: cli-admin-examples
-title: Rucio administration CLI: Examples
+title: "Rucio administration CLI: Examples"
-sidebar_label: Rucio administration CLI: Examples
+sidebar_label: "Rucio administration CLI: Examples"
 ---

 Rucio provides a CLI for administrative tasks.
 The get methods can be executed by